microsoft/datashaper/javascript/schema/docs/report/schema.api.md

     operator: NumericComparisonOperator | StringComparisonOperator | BooleanComparisonOperator | DateComparisonOperator;
     type: FilterCompareType;
     value?: Value;
 }

+// Warning: (ae-missing-release-tag) "DataBundleSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export interface DataBundleSchema extends ResourceSchema {
+    codebook?: string | CodebookSchema;
+    datatable?: string | DataTableSchema;
+    workflow?: string | WorkflowSchema;
+}

 // Warning: (ae-missing-release-tag) "DataFormat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)